go-gitea/gitea/docs/content/usage/issue-pull-request-templates.en-us.md

     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!
-  # some markdown witch will be visible only in the created issue
+  # some markdown which will be visible only in the created issue
   - type: markdown
     attributes:
       value: |
-        This issue git created by an issue **template** :)
+        This issue was created by an issue **template** :)
     hide_on_form: true
     skip_submit: false
   - type: input